galileolajara/cp1/README.md

 Top 1 Feature: Easy-to-use yet powerful metaprogramming system -
 - Metaprogramming is just as easy as *string intepolation*.
 Uses QuickJS of Fabrice Bellard (who made TCC).
-- Metaprograms are also cached and have few or *zero overhead*.
+- Metaprograms are cached and have few or *zero overhead*.
 - Debugging meta-codes is *easier* because you can see the output of metaprograms in the cache folder.

 Top 2 Feature: Fast compilation speeds